diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Scheduling

-Schedoscope is a Webservice with [[REST API|Schedoscope REST API]].
-If you want your data up-to-date every hour during business time (8am-8pm) simply register cronjobs like:
+Schedoscope offers an [[HTTP API|Schedoscope HTTP API]].
+If you want your data up-to-date 5 minutes past every hour during business time (8am-8pm) simply register a cronjob, such as:

        5   8-20 * * *  curl http://localhost:20698/materialize/schedoscope.example.osm.datamart/ShopProfiles

-This is the default webservice configured in `schedoscope/schedoscope-core/src/main/resources/reference.conf`, the command `materialize` and the [[View URL|View Pattern Reference]] of the view you're interested in.
-Reloading the requested view `ShopProfiles` only starts if any of its source views `ShopProfiles` depends on or `ShopProfiles` itself has changed!

-## Hints
-* The Cloudera QuickStart VM comes with low memory settings for YARN/MapReduce which can result in memory problems.
-It is recommended to check the schedoscope and YARN logs.
-In case of `OutOfMemory` exceptions increase the following values:

-        YARN: Cloudera Manager -> Hive -> Configuration -> mapreduce.map.memory.mb, mapreduce.reduce.memory.mb, mapreduce.map.java.opts.max.heap, mapreduce.reduce.java.opts.max.heap, yarn.nodemanager.resource.memory-mb, yarn.scheduler.maximum-allocation-mb
-        Hive: Cloudera Manager -> Hive -> Configuration -> HiveServer2 Heap Size

-* It is also recommended to limit the number of simultaneously running applications to 2:

-        YARN Scheduler: Cloudera Manager -> Clusters -> Resource Management -> Dynamic Resource Pools -> Configuration -> Edit -> YARN

-* Defining a field of type BIGINT in hive, works with LONG in Schedoscope: `val id = fieldOf[Long]`

-* Testing views of the same name (but different layers): Run the test by right clicking on the word "should" in the test class source code and choosing Run As > Scala Test - Test

-* Schedoscope shell cannot cope with leading white spaces.
-It will prompt a list of possible commands.
+The registered GET request is the HTTP API equivalent to the `materialize -v schedoscope.example.osm.datamart/ShopProfiles` command you have issued on the shell before.
+Upon receiving this request, Schedoscope will check for new or changed direct or indirect dependencies to `ShopProfiles`, for structural changes, and changes of transformation logic.
+Only if any of these criteria apply, Schedoscope will trigger a (re-)computation.

 ## Acknowledgement
 Our example data was taken from the [Open Street Map project](http://www.openstreetmap.org/copyright)